How to Clean Solar Panels Yourself: Save Money in 2023

 These US locations may require more frequent cleaning:

-Arizona, Nevada, and New Mexico are dry, so there clean solar panel dust more often.
+Arizona, Nevada, and New Mexico are dry, so they clean solar panel dust more often.

 Salt spray, sea mist, and airborne particles may require extra cleaning.